 It is around this time that Ellery Chun stepped into the picture.
 Born in Hawaii and educated in the United States, he returned to the island and took over his father’s store that mainly catered to the needs of the Chinese community.
 In a bid to appeal to the wider community and grow the business, he started selling bright, patterned short sleeve shirts also made out of left-over Kimono fabric.

 In 1930, another businessman, Musa-Shiya, stepped into the mix, creating more or less the same shirts but selling them for just 95 cents.
 Just 2 years later the Hawaiian shirt as we know it today was born.
 It was created and sold by Ti Haw Ho who owned and operated Surfriders Sportswear.
-The design of the shirt has not changed much since then ? most are printed with floral designs of palm trees, beaches, flowers, shells, Hula girls, woodie cars, pineapples and more.
+The design of the shirt has not changed much since then most are printed with floral designs of palm trees, beaches, flowers, shells, Hula girls, wooden cars, pineapples and more.